CyberFlameGO/svnpython/Doc/library/unittest.rst

       :meth:`doCleanups` pops methods off the stack of cleanup functions one at a time, so it can be called at any time.

-      .. versionadded:: 2.7
+      .. versionadded:: 3.2

-.. class:: FunctionTestCase(testFunc[, setUp[, tearDown[, description]]])
+.. class:: FunctionTestCase(testFunc, setUp=None, tearDown=None, description=None)

    This class implements the portion of the :class:`TestCase` interface which allows the test runner to drive the test, but does not provide the methods which test code can use to check and report errors.
-This is used to create test cases using legacy test code, allowing it to be integrated into a :mod:`unittest`-based test framework.
+This is used to create test cases using legacy test code, allowing it to be integrated into a :mod:`unittest`\
+   -based test framework.

 .. _testsuite-objects: